 Airbnb can be a good source of passive income, but relying on just one OTA platform to market your property isn't the best strategy.
 If you want to grow your business, expanding your reach and attracting a wider audience is essential.

 Consider listing your property on multiple platforms, such as Booking.com, Vrbo, and Agoda.
 Use social media platforms to showcase your vacation rental property and engage with potential guests.
-Create a direct booking website to build relationships with guests, drive repeat direct bookings, and save on OTA fees.
+Create a direct booking website to foster relationships with guests, drive repeat direct bookings, and reduce OTA fees.

 You don't need technical skills to build a direct booking website using our dedicated service, Hospitable Direct.
 Then, we'll list your property on Google Vacation Rentals.
-Travelers can discover your rental when they're using Google to search for accommodation, and you'll get direct bookings without paying high third-party fees.
+Travelers can discover your rental when searching for accommodations on Google, and you'll receive direct bookings without incurring high third-party fees.

 Over 100 pages of focused knowledge to help you launch and scale your short-term rental business.